GSA/https/pages/index.md

 Please use **[https.cio.gov](https://https.cio.gov)** for technical assistance and best practices to aid in the implementation of this proposed standard.

-Please visit **[this proposal's project repository](https://github.com/gsa/https)** to provide comment and suggestion for this proposal and technical assistance materials.
+Please visit **[provide feedback and suggestions](https://github.com/GSA/https/tree/readme#we-want-your-feedback)** for this proposal and technical assistance materials.

 ## Footnotes